-40 Non-employee costs include overtime, duty travel, training, rental of premises and equipment, utilities, cleaning and maintenance, office supplies and expenditures, communications and IT services and equipment, IT per capita, insurance, vehicle leasing and running, hospitality, services from other United Nations agencies, contributions to United Nations entities, governing bodies, legal services, and others.
+42 Non-employee costs include overtime, duty travel, training, rental of premises and equipment, utilities, cleaning and maintenance, office supplies and expenditures, communications and IT services and equipment, IT per capita, insurance, vehicle leasing and running, hospitality, services from other United Nations agencies, contributions to United Nations entities, governing bodies, legal services, and others.

-- 165. Table IV.4 summarizes the baseline allocations by department and highlights how much of the cost incurred by various organizational units is recurring and one-time. - 166.
-Headquarters accounts for 68 percent (USD 394.1 million) of the recurring baseline budget and 88 percent of the one-time baseline budget and central appropriations 5 percent (USD 28.7 million) of the recurring baseline budget.
+- 167. Headquarters accounts for 68 percent (USD 394.2 million) of the recurring baseline budget and 88 percent of the one-time baseline budget and central appropriations 5 percent (USD 28.7 million) of the recurring baseline budget.
 Regional bureaux account for 20 percent (USD 114.8 million) of the recurring baseline budget and 12 percent (USD 8.0 million) of the one-time baseline budget.
-Country offices account for 7 percent (USD 43.0 million) of the recurring baseline budget. - 167.
-The highest departmental baseline budgets are planned for the Deputy Executive Director Department, totalling 17 percent or USD 111.1 million, and the Resource Management Department, totalling 15 percent or USD 99.5 million. - 168.
-The departments with the largest shares of their baseline budgets allocated to one-time activities are the Partnerships and Advocacy Department (22 percent), the Programme and Policy Development Department (20 percent) and the Deputy Executive Director Department (18 percent).
+Country offices account for 7 percent (USD 43.0 million) of the recurring baseline budget. - 168.
+The highest departmental baseline budgets are planned for the Deputy Executive Director, totalling 17 percent or USD 111.1 million, and the Resource Management Department, totalling 15 percent or USD 99.5 million. - 169.
+The departments with the largest shares of their baseline budgets allocated to one-time activities are the Partnerships and Advocacy Department (22 percent), the Programme and Policy Development Department (20 percent) and the Deputy Executive Director (18 percent).